gderossi/washu-logo-generator/README.md

 4. Currently to only way to download custom logos is to screenshot and edit yourself.

 More Info:
-This is a website allowing users to create custom WashU logos of the form "Washington University in <INPUT TEXT>".
+This is a website allowing users to create custom WashU logos of the form "Washington University in ...".
 The site is entirely front-end and works by scaling the input text and logo SVGs.
 It's by no means an elegant solution, so I welcome anyone who is interested to make their own version with changes or improvements.
 All logos were originally obtained from the WashU website.